 "The question is, are we smart enough to realise that we’re currently living in a new age of enlightenment?"

-Tim Smit on the global changed going on
+Tim Smit on global changes

 What would you say is the biggest difficulty you’ve encountered with the Eden project in terms of getting it up and running?